Take One Gram of Neural Features, Get Enhanced Group Robustness: Implementation details

 \subsection{Construction of COCO-on-Places-224}

-We generated the dataset using the code\footnote{\url{https://github.com/Faruk-Ahmed/predictive_group_invariance}} of Ahmed \textit{et al.} \cite{ahmed2021systematic} but, as explained in the main paper, we modified it to produce images of size $224 \times 224$ instead of $64 \times 64$.
-The reader can refer to the appendix of \cite{ahmed2021systematic} for more details regarding the generation of the COCO-on-Places dataset.
+We generated the dataset using the code\footnote{\url{https://github.com/Faruk-Ahmed/predictive_group_invariance}} of \citet{ahmed2021systematic} but, as explained in the main paper, we modified it to produce images of size $224 \times 224$ instead of $64 \times 64$.
+The reader can refer to the appendix of \citep{ahmed2021systematic} for more details regarding the generation of the COCO-on-Places dataset.